-The sinking of a 90-year-old wooden sailboat named ‘Helene’ had Emeryville Marina residents shaking their heads and crews scrambling this afternoon.
+The sinking of a 90-year-old wooden sailboat named ‘Helaine’ had Emeryville Marina residents shaking their heads and crews scrambling this afternoon.
 Once she started to slip under, submerging took only a few frightening seconds.

 The forty foot long boat’s keel of cast iron steel, estimated to weigh about nine tons, could be seen angled toward the dock.
 Fortunately, nobody was on board or injured.